 Like many a Star War parent, I’ve been keen to get my child into all things involving the galaxy far, far away from an early age.
 But beyond simple nostalgia and wanting to share a part of my childhood that brought me joy – there is a another motivation.

 Since being the father of a daughter, I’ve become aware of many issues facing women and girls.
-One of these is their low representation in the areas of STEM (Science, Technology, Engineering, and Manufacturing).
+One of these is their low representation in the areas of STEM (Science, Technology, Engineering, and Mathematics).
 Left unchecked, it is very easy for girls to think that STEM is for boys.

 There has long been a link between geek culture (sci-fi, superheroes, and the like) and tech.
 For me, encouraging my daughter to engage with Star Wars is part of establishing early on that science fiction and related genres are as much for girls as boys, and the same goes for STEM subjects.